Retr02332/Retr02332/README.md

 ## My goals

-My purpose for this year is to get certified in hacking web, android and API's applications.
+My purpose for 2023 is to get certified in hacking web, Android and API's applications.

 ## Statistics